vinithyedidi/Console/README.md

 Version: 1.0
 Date: 6/2/2020

-An application that runs a console.
+An application that runs a Windows console.
+Mac functionality will be added with later updates.

 It uses Swing programming to make a GUI.
 At the moment, there is no scroll bar, so you have to use the "clear" command in order to clear   the screen.